MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     For example, if you're using a Windows PC, you can create a new folder named **VibeCoding-PrototypeApp** on your **Desktop** or in your **Documents** directory.

-1. Open the Chat view.
+1. Open GitHub Copilot's Chat view.

     The Chat view can be opened by selecting the GitHub Copilot icon located near the top-center of the Visual Studio Code window, just to the right of the search textbox.